Outside broadcasting: History

 Outside radio broadcasts have been taking place since the early 1920s and television ones since the late 1920s.
 The first outside broadcast by the British Broadcasting Company was of the British National Opera Company production of The Magic Flute from the Royal Opera House, Covent Garden on 8 January, 1923.
+The BBC's longest-running outside broadcast programme, Choral Evensong, began on 7 October 1926, relaying sung evening prayer live from cathedrals, university college chapels and churches throughout the United Kingdom.

 The first large-scale outside broadcast was the televising of the Coronation of George VI and Elizabeth in May 1937, done by the BBC's first Outside Broadcast truck, MCR 1 (short for Mobile Control Room).

 After the Second World War, the first notable outside broadcast was of the 1948 Summer Olympics.
 The Coronation of Elizabeth II followed in 1953, with 21 cameras being used to cover the event.